 S Corp Research: The purpose of this project suggested by Trustee Coates was to develop data on the impact of taxes paid by employees on their distributions for an S ESOP.
 The research has been dropped due to the fact that the major ESOP tax reform (the Camp proposal) did not diminish ESOP laws.
 The EC had budgeted $65K for this project.

 Contingency Fund: This fund covers costs that unexpectedly arise such as additional research, UPenn expense, etc. At the EC meeting in December 2013 the EC determined that $30K would be appropriate for this line item.

 An example of use of these funds is that for the 2013 Las Vegas Two Day Conference and Trade Show, Dr. Joseph Blasi was signing his recent publication, The Citizen’s Share.
 Purchase of those books to be available for this book signing was made in the amount of $7,300.

 Additional EOF projects that do not require funding to date are as follows:

-ESOP Economic Performance Survey: This annual survey, first conducted 21 years ago by The ESOP Association, but now a Foundation Survey, released in September 2012, once again confirming overwhelmingly that ESOP company members of The ESOP Association having established an ESOP was viewed by approximately 93% of the ESOP company leaders as a “good” business decision.
+ESOP Economic Performance Survey: This annual survey, first conducted 22 years ago by The ESOP Association, but now a Foundation Survey, the most recent released in September 2012, once again confirming overwhelmingly that ESOP company members of The ESOP Association having established an ESOP was viewed by approximately 93% of the ESOP company leaders as a “good” business decision.
 This survey consistently generates more positive media mentions than other TEA press releases.